RevertIT/mybb-rt_chatgpt/README.md

 ### 📃 Features
 - Using strict typing declaration.
 - Easy to configure options
-- ChatGPT will respond when new thread has been created and give response to the question in selected forums by selected user id.
+- ChatGPT AI to respond in threads for selected forums
+- ChatGPT AI to moderate threads and unapprove threads which are offensive/harmful/etc.
-- Logs of failed/successful responses by OpenAI.
+- Logs of failed/successful actions by OpenAI.
 - More features to come.

 ### ➕ Installation